-All toddlers play differently, but these toys and activities have thankfully been proven to keep my little guys preoccupied for a good amount of time.
+All toddlers play differently, but educational toys like big foam blocks have thankfully been proven to keep my little guys preoccupied for a good amount of time.

 If you are teaching older children and are having a hard time keeping your toddler content, I hope you find these toys and activities helpful and engaging!
 Click on Pictures to see links and prices.

 My 3yr old and 5 yr old get these puzzles out almost every day!
 My toddler started with the smaller wooden puzzles and has now moved up to the big floor puzzles.
 It can be annoying to have puzzles laid across our floors all the time but they are also learning, that they have to clean them up too!
 So of course they are learning a lot!;P

 My 3yr old can not get enough of these magnets!
 After I had my 6th baby, they were my salvation!!
 He literally plays with them every day and is constantly excited to show me the new things he has built with them!